newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ### Display List of Posts

 As mentioned earlier, we'll be using a free online JSON server.
-We'll use the route [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts) to access posts json data.
+We'll use the route [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts) to access posts JSON data.
 Here is a small sample:

 ```json
 [